mckayc/task-donegeon/README.md

 - **v0.0.89 (July 21, 2025):** **Enhanced Chronicles:** The activity feed now displays the currency and amount spent for each item purchase, providing a clearer transaction history.
 - **v0.0.88 (July 20, 2025):** **Critical Docker Stability Fix:** Resolved a race condition that caused chat messages to not save and the app to become unresponsive in Docker environments.
 The data saving mechanism is now more robust, preventing server syncs from overwriting unsaved local changes and eliminating the frequent "Failed to fetch" errors.
 - **v0.0.87 (July 20, 2025):** **Calendar Day View Enhancement:** Added due date/time information for quests on the main 'Day' view of the calendar, improving at-a-glance scheduling clarity.
 - **v0.0.86 (July 19, 2025):** **Enhanced Reward Valuation Helper:** The helper text in the quest editor now shows both the anchor reward equivalent and the final "real-world" value (e.g., `(equals 5 💎 or $5.00)`), providing admins with clearer context for balancing the game's economy.
-The layout of the reward input has also been improved for better readability.
 - **v0.0.85 (July 19, 2025):** **Image Pack Importer:** A new feature has been added to the `Asset Manager` page, allowing administrators to dynamically import curated image packs directly from the project's GitHub repository.
 This keeps the main application lean while providing easy access to a library of high-quality images.
 - **v0.0.84 (July 19, 2025):** **Categorized Frontend Uploads:** The asset management workflow has been significantly improved.
 Admins can now specify a category when uploading an image from the `Asset Manager`, and the backend will automatically organize the file into a corresponding sub-folder.
 - **v0.0.83 (July 19, 2025):** **Durable Server-Side Backups:** The entire backup system has been overhauled for production-grade reliability.
 Backups are now saved directly on the server's file system, and automated backups run as a reliable server-side process.